anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 - translates it into machine code (or bytecode in HLLs),
 - translates bytecode into machine code and runs it in a virtual machine.

-This allows for dynamic typing, interactive debugging, and easier integration with other languages.
+This allows dynamic typing, interactive debugging, and easier integration with other languages.
 However, interpreters are generally slower than compilers because they don't optimize the entire program before execution.

 ## Machine Code